 One way the U.S. Securities and Exchange Commission (SEC) protects investors is by restricting who can put their money into particularly high-risk, loosely regulated or complex financial offerings.
 While anyone who has the money can buy stocks and bonds, the SEC restricts participation in ventures that are more lightly regulated, opaque or risky to what it calls the “sophisticated investor.”
 Here’s what you need to know about this type of investor and what it takes to become one.

-For any financial products available in the U.S. market the SEC imposes certain rules regarding disclosure and oversight.
+For any financial products available in the U.S. market, the SEC imposes certain rules regarding disclosure and oversight.
 These rules vary based on the specific product, but they are all meant to guard markets from manipulation, protect investors from predatory behavior and prevent other forms of financial fraud.
 Complying with these rules is time-consuming and expensive, however.
 Some companies that sell complex and particularly risky securities prefer to not meet strict oversight and disclosure rules, even if it limits the universe of potential participants in their ventures.
-Other companies, such as startups, simply cannot afford to comply with all the commission’s disclosure rules that apply to more conventional securities like stocks and bonds.
+Other companies, such as startups, simply cannot afford to comply with all of the SEC’s disclosure rules that apply to more conventional securities like stocks and bonds.

-As a result the SEC allows firms to offer some financial products with lower standards of oversight and disclosure – provided that the firms restrict the sale of these products to two categories of investors.
+As a result, the SEC allows firms to offer some financial products with lower standards of oversight and disclosure – provided that the firms restrict the sale of these products to two categories of investors.

 Sophisticated Investor, Defined

 One such category is the “sophisticated investor,” a loosely defined term of art in both the financial and legal worlds that describes either an individual or an institution with significant market experience, knowledge and financial resources.
-This kind of investor is in view in one of two exceptions to Regulation D of Rule 506, the SEC’s registration and disclosure requirement for a new securities offerings.
+This kind of investor is in view in one of two exceptions to Regulation D of Rule 506, the SEC’s registration and disclosure requirement for new securities offerings.